FAQs

 Do I have to collect sponsorship funds to participate in the Rainbow Run?

-Rainbow Run is a St Wilfrid's Hospice fundraising event, so we ask that participant's take part with the aim and committment to collect sponsorship and raise funds for hospice care.
+Rainbow Run is a St Wilfrid's Hospice fundraising event, so we ask that participant's take part with the aim and committment to collecting sponsorship and raising funds for hospice care.

 Your entry fees help us to cover the costs of putting on the event; meaning that the funds you raise will help us to deliver more hospice care.